What is holding people back from the life that they truly want to live?

 Disrupt and reconnect.

-If you feel you are getting lost in overthinking then disrupt that thought by – in your mind – shouting this to yourself : STOP!
+If you feel you are getting lost in overthinking then one of my favorite mindfulness practices is to disrupt that thought by – in your mind – shouting this to yourself : STOP!

 Then reconnect with the present moment by taking just 1-2 minutes to focus fully on what is going on around you.
 Take it all in with all your senses.
 Feel it, hear it, smell it, see it and sense it on your skin.